mchmarny/custommetrics/README.md

 Now you can use the `Group By` to display the time series per `source_id` and optionally specify the Aggregator in case you want to display `mean` for more volatile metrics.

+## Disclaimer

+This is my personal project and it does not represent my employer.
+I take no responsibility for issues caused by this code.
+I do my best to ensure that everything works, but if something goes wrong, my apologies is all you will get.